nestauk/skills-taxonomy-v2/skills_taxonomy_v2/pipeline/skills_extraction/Skills Extraction.md

 - Step 0: Predict skill sentences.
 10 random files of 10,000 job adverts.
 Found 5,823,903 skill sentences.
 - Step 1: Get embeddings for each skill sentence.
 Get embeddings for sentences in the first 5000 job adverts from each of the 10 files, remove sentences with only masking.
 208,087 sentences with embeddings.
 - Step 2: Get skills from clustering.
 Removed sentences with too much masking and remove repeated sentences - 207,303 sentences.
 Clustered into 4573 skills which gave a siloutte score of 0.13, the proportion of data points not put into a cluster was 0.035.
+- Step 3: 3275 out of 4594 TK skills were linked with ESCO skills, 0 of these were linked to multiple ESCO skills.
+1731 out of 13958 ESCO skills were linked with TK skills, 642 of these were linked to multiple TK skills.

-- This experimentation yields skills found in 41,508 job adverts - ready for the taxonomy step.
+This experimentation yields skills found in 41,508 job adverts - ready for the taxonomy step.
-- 3275 out of 4594 TK skills were linked with ESCO skills
-- 0 of these were linked to multiple ESCO skills
-- 1731 out of 13958 ESCO skills were linked with TK skills
-- 642 of these were linked to multiple TK skills

 ## Step 1: Get embeddings for each skill sentence